 There are a lot of spammers who are not an English native speaker.
 So, when you analyze their email, you see that there are various grammatical errors with a strange structure.

 In order to block that kind of emails, spam filters detect those structures.
-Also, when you consider that email marketing is something serious, you should be careful with your tone and spelling.
+Also, when you consider that email marketing is something serious, you should be careful with your tone of voice and spelling.

-Most importantly, in B2B communication, it is essential to look professional in the eyes of your audience.
+Most importantly, in B2B communication, it is essential to seem professional in the eyes of your audience.

 In this case, I recommend you to use Grammarly, but for the best results, you should open your eyes carefully and check your email 2-3 times!